-We don’t have mountains and most of our roads have no excuse to curve, but Florida still has scenery that is worthy of viewing through your windshield.
+We dont have mountains and most of our roads have no excuse to curve, but Florida still has scenery worth viewing through your windshield.

-Some of these scenic backroads can be used as alternatives to interstate highways.
+Some of these scenic back roads can be used as alternatives to interstate highways.
 Others are good for folks with mobility issues who take scenic drives as a way to enjoy nature.
-Some of these are only a few miles long.
-Others will take you all day, or even longer.
+Some are only a few miles long.
+Others take a full day or longer.

 SCENIC DRIVES IN SOUTH FLORIDA

-The long, wide lagoon leaves a sliver of land for hundreds of miles along Florida’s Atlantic Coast.
-Naturally, we are drawn to the beach and scenic A1A.
-But the other side of the Indian River Lagoon is worth exploring too.
+But the other side of the river is worth exploring, too.
 And because the lagoon is wide enough to discourage the building of lots of bridges, the western shore is a different world from the beach communities.
-You’ll find an Old Florida flavor here, especially on the 20-mile scenic drive between Stuart and Fort Pierce.
+Youll find an Old Florida flavor here, especially on the 20-mile scenic drive between Stuart and Fort Pierce.

 As you head north of Stuart, this route becomes the the Indian River Lagoon National Scenic Byway.